9.00-9.15 Opening remarks

 Antihumanism has posed a challenge to the notion of dialectics, since it offers a devastating critique of the subject, the figure at the core of Hegel’s rendering of dialectical thought.
 Figures as diverse as Moishe Postone and Alain Badiou, however, have pointed to the possibility of rethinking dialectics by taking the antihumanist critique of the subject into account.
 In this paper, I work out my own attempt to think dialectics through a non-subject: the proletariat, which I define as that which is left out of the human (that is, of whatever is constructed, in a given society, as human).
 In order to understand the movement of this non-subject in history, I draw on early formalist and structuralist theories of narrative and on recent posthumanist anthropology.
 I consider how a character’s story can be narrated as a dialectical structure, in which the hero may not be strictly human, but may operate alongside demons, spirits, and all sorts of fictions (and where all heroes are always already fictitious, even when they are real).
 At the same time, my purpose is to understand the appeal of humanism, which endures despite its apparent theoretical weakness.
 I ask how the exclusion of a character from humanity generates a desire for humanity—the proletariat’s exclusion from bourgeois humanism generates a desire for the appropriation of the human, while artificial intelligence’s apparent threat to the boundaries of the human generates a desire to grasp the human still more strongly than before.

-Joseph Grim Feinberg is a researcher at the Institute of philosophy of the Czech Academy of sciences.
-His work explores the construction of political subjectivity, narrative protagonism, and aesthetic expression in the history of Central and Eastern Europe, as manifested in interesting and competing conceptions of society, the human being, the nation, the people, the proletariat.
-His recent publications include a commented edition of Karel Teige’s Marketplace of art (co-edited with Sezgin Boynik; Rab-Rab and Contradictions, 2022) and the volume Karel Kosík and the dialectics of the concrete (Ivan Landa and Jan Mervart; Brill, 2022).
+Joseph Grim Feinberg is a researcher at the Institute of Philosophy of the Czech Academy of Sciences.
+His work explores the construction of political subjectivity, narrative protagonism, and aesthetic expression in the history of Central and Eastern Europe, as manifested in interesting and competing conceptions of society, the human being, the nation, the people, and the proletariat.
+His recent publications include a commented edition of Karel Teige’s Marketplace of art (co-edited with Sezgin Boynik; Rab-Rab and Contradictions, 2022) and the volume Karel Kosík and the dialectics of the concrete (Ivan Landa and Jan Mervart, Brill, 2022).

 14.00-15.30 Queer as xeno (chair: Jasmina Šepetavc)